 Turning now to religiously differentiated consciousness, we observe that it can be content with the negations of an apophatic theology.
 For it is in love and on its love there are not any reservations or conditions or qualifications.
-It is with one's whole heart and whole soul and all one's mind and all one's strength.
-By such love a person is orientated positively to what is transcedent in lovableness.
-Such a positive orientation and the consequent self-surrender, as long as they are operative, enable one to dispense with any intellectually apprehended object; land when they cease to be operative, the memory of them enables one to be content with enumerations of what God is not.
+It is with one's whole heart and whole soul and one's mind and all one's strength.
+By such love a person is orientated positively to what is transcendent in lovableness.
+Such a positive orientation and the consequent self-surrender, as long as they are operative, enable one to dispense with any intellectually apprehended object; and when they cease Tr be operative, the memory of them enables one to be content with enumerations of what God is not.

-But while that is true of other human love, it does not seem to be true of the love with which God floods our immost heart through the Holy Spirit given to us.
+It may be objected that minil amatum misi praecognitum.
+But while that is true of other human love, it does not seem to our a be true of the love with which God floods and inmost heart through the Holy Spirit given to us.
 That grace is the finding that grounds our seeking God through natural reason and through positive religion.
-That grace is the touchstone by which we judge whether it is really God that natural reason reaches or positive religion preaches.
+That grace is the touchstone by which we reason judge whether it is really God that natural religion reaches 12 or positive religion preaches.
 That grace would be the grace sufficient for salvation that God offers all men, that underpins what is good in all the religions of mankind, that explains how those that never heard the gospel can be saved.
 That grace is what enables the simple faithful to pray to their heavenly Father in secret even though their religious apprehensions are faulty.
-That grace is what replaces doctrine as the unum necessarium in religions generally.
-That grace indicates the theological justification of Catholic dialogue with Christians, with non-Christians, and even with atheists who may love God in their hearts without knowing him with their heads.
+That grace is what replaces doctrine as the unum necessarium in religion. now is the time for all good ments necessarium in religions generally.
+That grace indicates the theological justification of Catholic dialogue with Christians, with non-Christians, and even with atheists who may love God in with their hearts without knowing him, in their heads.